C View to Bregenz and Lake Constance in winter © Oberhauser Photography / Vorarlberg Tourismus

 Every summer during the Bregenz Festival (July/August) a large-open air opera takes place on stages dramatically set on the shores of Lake Constance.
 Orchestral concerts, opera performances at the Festspielhaus and other events supplement the cultural programme.

-“Zwischentöne” perform several times a year at the Montforthaus in Feldkirch, whilst the Bregenzer Frühling presents modern dance in spring (March to May).
+“Zwischentöne” performs several times a year at the Montforthaus in Feldkirch, whilst the Bregenzer Frühling presents modern dance in spring (March to June).
 Singing and classical music are key components of the Schubertiade programme in Hohenems.
 Those who prefer contemporary music will enjoy poolbar, the popular music festival in Feldkirch.

 The facade of the vorarlberg museum in Bregenz is decorated with over 16,000 concrete flowers.
 In addition to changing exhibitions, the special gallery on the 4th floor is particularly worthwhile.
 Here one can enjoy the view of the shores of Lake Constance through a huge window.